wenrl/MCVUNet/README.md

 # MCVUNet: A Multi-scale Convolutional Vision UNet for Efficient Medical Image Segmentation
-An MCVUNet for 2D medical image segmantation
+An MCVUNet for 2D medical image segmantation.

 The pth_file is available in [here](https://pan.baidu.com/s/1CAdQWuCDfFlcqLuYu-s-VA).
 To obtain the password, please send an email to my eamil with with a purpose statement attached.

 ## Dataset